Pherpher089/Nomad/ChangLog.md

 - Boss battle is back
   - Added archers to the battle arena
   - boss now has avoidance behavior - WIP
+  - Now shoots multiple fire arrows
 - Fixed dead zone issues with small mouse dying under the level
+- Fixed issues with doors wrecking the game for other players
+- Added dead zones to the water in the wilds

 ### ctutor - 0.4.15
 - Adding health and death for mamut